 Just a year ago we mentioned in our Tech Radar a lot of technologies, frameworks and tools in different status.
-This is the typical scenario in software companies that are looking for new ways in a quest for Quality and Efficiency beyond the old obsolete toxic way of thinking in software factories and Start Ups.
+This is the typical scenario in software companies that are looking for new ways in a quest for Quality and Efficiency beyond the old obsolete toxic way of thinking in software factories and some Start Up companies.
 In other words, a company in the process of modernization.
 We were moving from a quite traditional position, starting to test and apply new tools and methodologies to get more capabilities and versatility in the technical areas.
 It’s a effort to retrieve engineering for quality, performance and best practices.

 So, after a year we can say that we are very close to a stable technology landscape.
 I want to highlight several factors:

 Firstly, things like the Spring framework have been removed from our arsenal as it does not meet the minimum required for the performance, versatility and quality metrics we need.
 Besides, Spring is slowly dying in the community because the lack of freedom and serious restrictions for professional work and therefore restricted to be used in software factories and old-fashion consultancy companies.
 So, not very glad to meet you and good bye!

 Secondly, the Azure services has evolved a lot and we have learned a lot as well about how to use them and what services are not useful to us: